rubenprietodiaz/gmxQtools/README.md

                     Restrained Relaxation - default),
                     ca (C-Alpha Restrained Relaxation)

-        --full_relax [True/False]
-                    Toggle for performing full MD relaxation.
+        --fep
-                    If set to false, the run will finish after the initial relaxation (default = True)
+                    If selected, the run will finish after the initial relaxation.
-                    Choose False for only performing FEP
-                    after PyMemDyn.
-Choose True for both
-                    FEP and MD input files generation

 This creates a folder for each ligand, executes ligpargen for ligand parameters and generate scripts for pymemdyn execution (pymemdyn.sh inside ligand folder and submit.sh for        submitting to a cluster SLURM queue.